Anti-Malay sentiment: Singapore

 Singapore was once a thriving Malay fishing village prior to British colonisation.
 According to the Malay Annals, a Sumatran prince called Sang Nila Utama was known to have founded ancient Singapore in 1299.
 However, the modern city of Singapore stemmed from 1819 when established by Sir Stamford Raffles.
 Under the British administration, Singapore experienced an influx of immigrants particularly from China and India.
 Singapore joined the Federation of Malaysia on 16 September 1963, along with the present Malaysian states of Sabah and Sarawak.
 Since Singapore's separation from Malaysia on 9 August 1965, it became a sovereign, multi-racial republic of which the Chinese community formed the majority.

 In the 1970s, Mandarin was promoted over other Chinese dialects.
 SAP Schools were created to provide Mandarin among the Chinese.
 The reference to Confucian society by former Prime Minister Lee Kuan Yew marked a shift in policy of neutral multiculturalism to Chinese-dominated society.
 Chinese schools began receiving government aids while other schools were neglected.

 The former Prime Minister had once sparked a debate on the loyalty of the Malays to Singapore.
 He stated that the Malays might have conflict when it comes to loyalty.
 Earlier, former Indonesian President Habibie's alleged that the Singapore Armed Forces discriminate against the Malays.
 The Singaporean government has been cautious in issue of Malay loyalty.
 Prime Minister Lee Hsien Loong is a supporter of this policy.
 For the same reason, the Malays have been nearly absent from armed force scholarship list and top positions in armed forces.

 Also with a number of Muslim youths being radicalized by ISIS and the Muslim community in Singapore consists mostly of Malays, non-Malays have issues trusting them with one incident of an unknown vandalizer drawing a woman in hijab with the word "terrorist" on her at the Marine Parade MRT station construction site.

 In January 2019, a 30-year-old man was arrested following a vandalism incident in which hateful slurs against the Malay community were scrawled on poles just outside Aljunied MRT station, Geylang which is near a primary and secondary school.
 The racial slurs contained words like: "Malay mati" (death to Malays) and other slurs displaying graphic sexual acts and one seemed to refer to Malaysian politician Anwar Ibrahim, although it is not independently verifiable if it actually did refer to Anwar.

-There was also an incident where an 8-year-old Malay child who was attending a school bus gets mocked as "Malai chu" (Chinese for Malay pig) by the school-bus driver.
+There was also an incident where an 8-year-old Malay child who was attending a school bus gets mocked as "Malai zhu" (Chinese for Malay pig) by the school-bus driver.